 Tip #7: Resist the Java

 Drink water and juices and avoid caffeine to stay hydrated.
 Dehydration can make jet lag worse.
 Avoid caffeine 4-6 hours before bedtime so you can sleep more soundly.
+Also using melatonin helps to reset your body clock faster.

 Tip #8: Fun in the Sun